OutSystems/docs-support/src/community/training/template.md

 summary:
 locale: en-us
 guid:
+tags:
 ---

 # This is the page title

+This is a template, it's not an article to be published.
+You can copy this file if you want to create a new article, but make sure you delete the content.

+Right on top, encased in --- you have the page header. **It must always be present in any article**.
+You can and should write a descriptive summary, but never edit locale, guid, and tags.

 This is normal text.
 You can use links in text.
 [This is the text that will display in the link](https://www.this-is-the-url.example.com).

+You can format text, here are some examples:

+**this is bold text**: use it for options that show in the interface.
+You can also use it fo emphasis, but don't overuse it.

+`this is code text`: use it to point values that users need to fill in.
+It's more suitable in the context of development.

+Underlined text?
+Nope, don't use it.
+Browsers use underline for links.

 ## This is a heading 2